AMcQueen95/CSCE35103/README.md

 ## Instructions to Run Project

 1. Visit https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html and download Linux x64 Debian Package.
-Navigate to the `Download` folder.
+Open terminal and navigate to the `Download` folder.
-2. Open terminal and run the following commands to install JDK-21 and change the path variables:
+2. Run the following commands to install JDK-21 and change the path variables (These only need to be run if java --version returns version older than JDK-21):
    ```bash
    sudo apt install default-jre
    sudo dpkg -i jdk-21.0.3_linux-x64_bin.deb